In honor of today being the first anniversary of making Clever Girl Organizing my full-time job, I thought I’d share a bit of a secret with you:

 Well, I think all three stories highlight that being organized is something we all have to work at; it isn’t just magical.
 It’s something that, even if we have a “knack” for it, we all have to work at it.
 And it also means that ALL of us, even the ones who feel all hope is lost, can follow some simple rules to help make progress in this area.

 Lessons that I have used with all of my clients, and that you can use, too:

 1) Being organized is a system, and systems take work.
-They require a needs analysis, a design, an implementation, and an audit to see if they’re working (those all sound fancy, don’t they?) but, at the end of the day, the only reason a system works is because you USE it.
+They require a needs analysis, a design, an implementation, and an audit to see if they’re working (those all sound fancy, don’t they?) but, at the end of the day, the only reason a system works is that you USE it.
 Otherwise, it’s just a solution lying NEAR a problem, cluttering up your mind and space, rather than solving a problem.